cmaureir/cpython_tutorial/tutorial/excercises/07_helloworld_zig.md

 # Exercise 07: Minimal "Hello, World!"
 Zig-extension

-Zig is a different programming language, so we will not have enough time to enter into the details of it, but you will know enough to get started and create a simple extension.
+Zig is a different programming language, so we will not have enough time to go into the details of it, but you will know enough to get started and create a simple extension.

 ## Install the Zig compiler